 When you ask for anything, ask it from God, and if you seek help, seek the help of God.
 Know that if the people were to unite to do you some benefit, they could benefit you only with what God had recorded for you, and that if they were to unite to do you some injury, they could injure you only with what God had recorded for you.
 The pens are withdrawn and the pages are dry.
 (At-Tirmidhi)

-The source of the Prophet’s courageous determination in the face of all the traumatic experiences he suffered was his strong faith in God and his dependence on Him.
-The Prophet’s conviction that God was with him when he was struggling with adverse circumstances, is evident from this teaching:
+The source of the Prophet Muhammad’s courageous determination in the face of all the traumatic experiences he suffered was his strong faith in God and his dependence on Him.
+His conviction that God was with him when he was struggling with adverse circumstances, is evident from this teaching:

 Strange are the ways of a believer for there is good in every affair of his, and this is not the case with anyone else except in the case of a believer; for if he has an occasion to feel delight, he thanks (God); thus there is a good for him in it, and if he gets into trouble and shows resignation (and endures it patiently), there is a good for him in it.
 (Muslim)

-The Prophet was always considerate and understanding, even towards those who were ignorant and arrogant towards him.
-Indeed his gentleness and patience with them earned their love and respect, as God says in the Quran:
+Prophet Muhammad was always considerate and understanding, even towards those who were ignorant and arrogant towards him.
+Indeed Prophet Muhammad’s patience and gentleness earned their love and respect, as God says in the Quran:

 Thus it is due to mercy from God that you deal with them gently, and had you been rough and hard-hearted, they would certainly have dispersed from around you.
 (3:159)